 The federal minimum wage applies in all states, but some states have a higher minimum wage than stated in the FLSA.
 In that case, the minimum you earn should be dictated by the state’s minimum wage.

-Fortunately, there are lots of companies that have roles suitable for 14 and 15-year-olds.
+Fortunately, there are lots of companies that have roles suitable for 14 and 15-year-olds who want to get some work experience.
 Many of them are in restaurants or grocery stores.
 Keep in mind that requirements can vary by location, especially for the businesses that use a franchise model.
 The franchise owner may have age requirements that are different from the overall company policy.

-Chances are there is a McDonald’s location near you.
+Chances are, there’s a McDonald’s location near you.
 There are more than 14,000 store locations just in the United States.
 It is possible to start working at McDonald’s from the age of 14 in many locations.

 McDonald’s has an excellent career path, which provides a good long-term strategy to work around school or even college.
 At 16, you can become a cashier, and at 18, you may qualify to become a shift manager.

 If you like chicken, then Chick-Fil-A could be a great option for your part-time job.
-This is a typical fast food restaurant with more than 2,000 locations in almost all states.
+This is a typical fast food restaurant with more than 2,000 locations in almost all states, and is known for excellent customer service.
 Most of the locations will hire teens from the age of 14, and since the restaurants are closed on Sundays, you’ll never need to work on a Sunday.

 The jobs for teens at Chick-Fil-A include kitchen staff, where you will be preparing and cooking food.
 This is a great way to learn how to operate and maintain kitchen equipment, follow quality standards, and learn procedures.
 However, you may start as a dishwasher.
 This may not seem like a glamorous job, but you will learn the sanitary and safety standards of the company, which will help you move up to becoming kitchen staff.